LedgerHQ/btchip-python/README.md

 Due to firmware size limitations and heavy recycling, it was not possible to include PCSC support in this firmware revision.

   * The signature time is too long

-It can and will likely be improved in the future, and we can perform firmware updates.
+It can and will likely be improved in the future, and the dongle supports firmware updates.

+  * How secure is it ?

+The chip is a smartcard certified platform (for the time being we'll let the potential attackers name it to avoid spoiling the game :p) and the software was designed by people who usually know what they're doing, so we don't think you'll be disappointed.
+However feel free to attack it.

+  * When will it go for sale ?

+The final version should be available early 2013 and cost around 1 BTC with shipping included

 License
 -------